 Cleveland 6 -108

 - Bettor chooses the underdog Orlando Magic.
 They cannot lose by more than 6.

 - Favorite juice -108 corresponds to underdog juice -102.
 Bettor lays $102 to win $100.

 How It Works

 The following explains how spread bets win, lose or tie.
 Fictional scores have been given to our football and basketball games from above.

-- Bet wins if favorite score minus spread is greater than underdog’s score.
+- Bet wins if the favorite score minus the spread is greater than underdog’s score.

 - Bettor collects $115 risked + $100 win = $215.